 This post contains affiliate links.
 Thanks for your support!

-I’m excited to share with you something Rebecca has been working on for 4-H. She is a student member of the 4-H Plant and Environmental Science Team and she’s taken on the task of creating a journal calendar for each month in 2016.
+I’m excited to share with you something Rebecca has been working on for 4-H. She is a student member of the 4-H Plant and Environmental Science Team and she’s taken on the task of creating a journal calendar for each month.
 I thought it would be fun to post it here so you can follow along with us.

 How to Use the Nature Journal Calendar